 Updates, Reviews, and Checkups

-After you get the advice and you follow the advice, as things change, or if you just want to have a review, you are of course welcome to book a review session with the advisor however often you feel necessary.
+After you get the advice and you follow the advice, as things change, or if you need a review, you are of course welcome to book a follow-up session with the advisor however often you feel necessary.

-The same advisor I used as an example above charges $600 for a review, which is based on 1 hour for meeting with you and 2 hours for analysis and assessment.
+The same advisor I used as an example above charges $600 for a review, which is based on one hour for meeting with you and two hours for analysis and assessment.

 Much Less Than % of Assets

-Although the up front cost can sound high — from several hundred dollars to several thousand dollars — it’s substantially less than the commission and the jacked up expenses in products other advisors sell to you or the recurring assets under management (AUM) fees calculated as a percentage of your assets.
+Although the upfront cost can sound high — from several hundred dollars to several thousand dollars — it’s substantially less than the commission and the jacked-up expenses in products other advisors sell to you or the recurring assets under management (AUM) fees calculated as a percentage of your investments.

 Someone may tell you a 1%-of-assets fee is “standard.”
 1% sounds small and it comes out of your investment gains, which makes it feel almost like a tip to the dealer at a casino for doing well.
 But simple math tells you it’s multiple times higher than the transparent fees charged by Advice-Only financial advisors.